 - Acronyms: Cvac, Egdo, DOM, MLS, AVB, AVL, ASSG

 The purpose of the example is to show that there are usually many ways to expand the description of an activity, product or service.
-In doing so, you provide additional supporting indicators / descriptors that reinforce the content’s intent and purpose.
+In doing so, you provide additional supporting indicators/descriptors that reinforce the content’s intent and purpose.
 These are components of all my website SEO services & packages.

 The English Language

 A sad fact of life is that the global educational systems seem intent on reducing the English language to its lowest common denominator.
-Language was once celebrated and its history interpreted in schools to show evolution of word creation and usage.
+The language was once celebrated and its history was interpreted in schools to show the evolution of word creation and usage.
 These days, some schools now allow cryptic phonetic spelling (as per SMS/TXT messages and Chat programs) to be used in examinations!
 As a wordsmith, I find that to be truly appalling!
 Such butchery of the language is found on websites as well, something that’s both aesthetically unpleasant and sure to minimise your rankings.

 I’m not a language snob by any means and often found grammar a struggle at school.
 I still don’t fully understand (or obsess about) what a “past participle” is, but I do love words for the way you can play on them and with them.